Sivakrishna30/Test/README.md

 Introduction :

-      "Welcome to My Site" is a website stores information of the Users.
+      "Welcome to My Site" is a website, which stores information of the Users.
 This is a simple User registration web application.

 Requirements :